Judy asked: How do I clean bird poop and urine from the carpet? We have cockatiels that have left a mess on our carpet.

 - Follow the peroxide with a few drops of ammonia.

-- Blot the stain with a cloth moistened with cold water.
+- Blot the stain with a paper towel moistened with cold water.

 - Continue to blot until the stain is removed, along with the peroxide and ammonia.

-- Blot the area with a dry cloth to remove any excess moisture.
+- Blot the area with a dry paper towel to remove any excess moisture.

 - Allow the area to air dry completely.